nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 ##### Configure OCI CLI #####

 Before using the CLI, you have to create a config file that contains the required credentials for working with Oracle Cloud Infrastructure.
-To have this config the CLI walk you through the first-time setup process, step by step, use the oci setup config command.
+To have this config the CLI walks you through the first-time setup process, step by step, use the oci setup config command.
 The command prompts you for the information required for the config file and the API public/private keys.
 The setup dialog generates an API key pair and creates the config file.

 Before you start the setup collect the necessary information using your OCI console.